cloudwicklabs/benchmark/README.md

   solr        solr benchmark driver cassandra   cassandra benchmark driver
 ```
-where, each sub-command represents a driver interface to the applicaition that invoked to benchmark.
+where, each sub-command represents a driver interface to the applicaition that's invoked to benchmark.

 ###To benchmark Mongo
 Mongo benchmark driver can do the following: